Education and Eco-Schools

 Asking your MP to support climate policy

-Earlier in 2016 Justine Greening, the Secretary of State for Education said: ‘Over the past six years we have made great strides forward, with more than 1.4 million more children in good or outstanding schools than in 2010.’
+In early 2016 Justine Greening, former Secretary of State for Education said: ‘Over the past six years we have made great strides forward, with more than 1.4 million more children in good or outstanding schools than in 2010.’
 You could discuss with your MP what constitutes a ‘good’ or ‘outstanding’ school and how we can move toward Eco Schools being part of the criteria for an ‘outstanding’ school.